This page provides an overview only of the requirements for funeral directors about registering a death.

 Working with medical practitioners

 You (funeral directors) share with medical practitioners the duty of registering a death.

 - Send the medical certificate of cause of death (MCCD) or perinatal death (MCCPD) to BDM

 - Provide you with a signed copy of the MCCD or MCCPD, that you should keep safe.
 The Cemeteries Act 2003 requires you to provide it when disposing of the body

-Medical practitioners cannot charge a fee for supplying the cause of death certificate.
+The Births, Deaths and Marriages Registration Act 1996 does not provide for medical practitioners to charge a fee for supplying the cause of death certificate.
 If you're finding it hard to get the MCCD or MCCPD from the medical practitioner, contact BDM.

 Funeral directors don't need to register stillbirths, but you might need to complete paperwork under the Cemeteries and Crematoria Act 2003.